herrera-ignacio/money-accounting-demo/README.md

 docker-compose up --build -d
 ```

-If for any reason you wish to run projects without docker, you can simply run projects manually by navigating to both `backend` and `frontend` project folders using `yarn` or `npm`.
+If for any reason you wish to run projects without docker, you can simply run both _backend_ and _frontend_ projects manually using `yarn` or `npm`.
+Make sure to install dependencies as needed.

 ## 4. Walkthrough

 * Frontend is a SPA that only lists a single user transaction, you can refresh transactions unsing the top-right button in the navbar.

-* Backend API is documented in `backend/postman` using a Postman json collection.
+* Backend API is documented in `./backend/postman` using a Postman json collection.